hoytech/quadrable/README.md

 The hashing details are 7 bits that indicate a sequence of either hashing with a provided witness value or an empty sub-tree (32 zero bytes).

-* Only up-to 6 of the bits can actually be used.
+* Only up-to 6 of the bits can actually be used for hashing directives.
 Bits are padded with `0` bits, starting from the *least* significant bit, until a marker `1` bit is seen.
 The remaining bits are used (`0` means empty and `1` means provided witness).
 This way between 1 and 6 hashes can be applied per hashing byte.
 * The witnesses are provided inline, that is they are 32 bytes directly after the command byte.
 These bytes are then skipped over and the next command is the following byte.
 * If all 7 bits in the hashing details are `0` (there is no marker bit) then the command says to merge this strand with the next unmerged strand (which can be found via the `next` linked list)